pschool-in/curriculum/content/grammar/new-topics/sentence-5.md

 ## Types of sentences

-We have already learnt about statements and orders.
+We have already learned about statements and orders.
 When it comes to the types of sentences, 'statements' are called declarative sentences and 'orders/commands' are called imperative sentences.

 Examples of different types of sentences are: